Latin America COVID-19 death toll tops 500,000 as Brazil cases spike

-BRASILIA (Reuters) - Deaths in Latin America and the Caribbean from COVID-19 topped 500,000 on Tuesday, and cases soared above 15 million amid holiday festivities, according to a Reuters tally of figures in official government reports.
+BRASILIA (Reuters) -Deaths in Latin America and the Caribbean from COVID-19 topped 500,000 on Tuesday and cases soared above 15 million, according to a tally of figures in government reports, as authorities worried that holiday festivities could bring more infections.

 More than a third of the deaths occurred in Brazil, according to the Reuters tally, Latin America’s largest country, which separately reported its worst daily death toll from the novel coronavirus since Sept.
 15.

-More than a quarter of Latin America’s deaths were in Mexico, which, like Brazil, has struggled with a fresh wave of infections, with rising hospitalizations forcing Mexico City into a semi-lockdown.
+More than a quarter of Latin America’s deaths were in Mexico, which, like Brazil, has struggled with a new wave of infections, with rising hospitalizations forcing Mexico City and four states into semi-lockdowns.

+Mexico on Tuesday reported 990 more fatalities, one of its highest daily increases, bringing the death toll to 123,845.
+The tally of infections rose to 1,401,529 as authorities logged another 12,099 cases.

 Regional health authorities have expressed concern about the impact of year-end celebrations on health systems that were stretched to the limit in mid-2020.